onehoax/nest_restapi/README.md

-# RESTful API with NestJS, PostgreSQL, Prisma, Swagger, and JWT
+# RESTful API with NestJS, PostgreSQL, Prisma, and Swagger

 ## Description